khaledalmaarii/HackTricks-wiki/macos-hardening/macos-security-and-privilege-escalation/macos-security-protections/macos-tcc/README.md

     end tell
 end tell
 ```
-{% endcode %}
+{% endcode %} (This is a markdown tag and should not be translated)
 ```bash
 osascript iterm.script
 ```

-#### Over Finder
+#### Sur Finder

-Or if an App has access over Finder, it could a script such as this one:
+Ou si une application a accès à Finder, elle pourrait exécuter un script comme celui-ci :
 ```applescript
 set a_user to do shell script "logname" tell application "Finder"